brismuth/GroupNotes/README.md

 ==========
 Notes will be open to the world and searchable by class, university, professor, date, etc.

+Features
+* Allow students to create notes.
+* Allow everyone to view the notes in an organized way.

+Possible Features
+* History and revisioning of notes
+* Automergic™ Notes
+* Collaborative Live Edit

 Technologies
 * NodeJS
 * MongoDB / HaDoop